h-khayami/h-khayami.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+I received my B.S. degree in electrical engineering (communications) from University of Tehran, in 2013, and M.S. degree in electrical engineering from Sharif University of Technology, in 2015.
+My special fields of interest include <strong>modern channel coding</strong> and <strong> Internet of Things</strong>.

+With over 8 years hands-on experience in electrical engineering, specially embedded system design and digital telecommunication engineering.
+Now, I am a <strong>senior embedded system engineer</strong> at Sarveen Technologies, designing network infrastructre for IoT devices and developing ultra low-power nodes in our network.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.